Service Agreement Template

 Stop losing money on Freelance Copywriter projects.

+Send your first 3 service agreements for free.
 Without a Service Agreement, a 10-hour retainer can quickly morph into a 40-hour nightmare of 'quick edits' and unpaid Slack consultations.
 Protecting your creative output requires more than a handshake; it requires a legal fortress that defines exactly where your work ends and the client's demands begin.

 1. Scope of Services